Advice and resources : Request for Help process guidance for professionals

 All of the below need to apply

-Child/young person is aged 5 years to 17 years 5 months and registered with a Berkshire GP
+- Child or young person is aged 5 years to 17 years 5 months and is registered with a Berkshire GP

-If child/young person has a learning disability, social communication differences are clearly out of line with overall developmental level
+- If child or young person has a learning disability, social communication differences are clearly out of line with overall developmental level

-Parents/carers have accessed support/training from the relevant autism support service and implemented recommendations at home.
+- Parents/carers have accessed support and/or training from the relevant autism support service and followed recommendations at home

 Where they apply, the below are also needed

-If the child or young person is in an educational setting: a SENCO-led support plan needs to have been in place, fully implemented and reviewed for at least six months/two terms (eg a minimum of two ‘assess, plan, do, review’ cycles)
+If the child or young person is in an educational setting, a SENCO-led support plan needs to have been in place, followed, and reviewed for at least six months or two terms (a minimum of two ‘assess, plan, do, review’ cycles).

-If there are concerns regarding the child or young person’s cognitive ability or ability to access the curriculum: advice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)
+If there are concerns regarding the child or young person’s cognitive ability, or ability to access the curriculum, advice will be needed from an educational psychologist via the school SENCO (note that this is advice only and may or may not result in direct input).

-If seen by an educational psychologist: all support/recommendations must have been implemented and evaluated for at least six months
+If seen by an educational psychologist, all support and recommendations must have been followed and evaluated for at least six months.

-If there are concerns regarding the child or young person’s speech and language development (eg language delay): support/advice needs to have been sought from the Speech & Language Therapy service.
+If there are concerns regarding the child or young person’s speech and language development (for example, language delay), support and advice from the Speech and Language Therapy Service needs to have been followed.

-If the child or young person has a moderate/severe learning disability and there are significant concerns regarding mental health and/or behaviours that challenge/behaviours of distress: consultation with or referral to the CAMHS Learning Disability Team needs to have taken place (consultation will include advice as to whether a referral to CAMHS LD should be made).
+If the child or young person has a moderate or severe learning disability, and there are significant concerns regarding mental health and/or behaviours that challenge/behaviours of distress, a consultation with, or referral to, the Learning Disability Service (often known as CAMHS LD) needs to have taken place.

 Email: CAMHSLearningDisabilityTeam@berkshire.nhs.uk